Review: Black Diamond StormLine Stretch Rain Gear

 Features

-The jacket is fully featured with an elasticated draw-cord around the waist to seal in the heat, two hand-pockets, pit-zips for extra ventilation, an adjustable hood and a generous peak to keep the rain out of your eyes.
+The jacket is fully featured with an elasticated drawcord around the waist to seal in the heat, two hand-pockets, pit-zips for extra ventilation, an adjustable hood and a generous peak to keep the rain out of your eyes.

-The pants only have one back pocket, which doubles as a stow-pouch, as both the jacket and the pants easily pack into their own pockets.
+The cuffs are adjustable with velcro tabs, while the pants feature one back pocket that doubles as a stow pouch.
+Both the jacket and pants easily pack into their own pockets.

 Cons